statgen/topmed_variant_calling/README.md

 TOPMed variant calling pipeline.
 In order to do so, you need do download the following two sets of files.

+1. Download the resource files for the variant calling.
+The tarball package is available at ``ftp://share.sph.umich.edu/1000genomes/fullProject/hg38_resources``.
+The ``resources/`` directory must be under ``examples/``directory to conform the examples below.
-1. Download 107 CRAMs from the public GCS bucket.
+2. Download 107 CRAMs from the public GCS bucket.
-   The CRAM files are publicly available at ``gs://topmed-irc-share/public``.
+   The CRAM files are publicly available via FTP at ``gs://topmed-irc-share/public``.
 However, if you want to access the data outside the Google Cloud, it will not be free of charge.
    To download the files, you need to set the ``[PROJECT_ID]`` that is associated with a billing account, and use ``gsutil`` tool.
-   The total amount of CRAM files is 2.17TB, and the estimate egress charge is $256 assuming $0.12/GB rate posted at [https://cloud.google.com/compute/pricing#internet_egress] Here in the tutorial, we will assume that the files are stored or symbolic linked in the
+   The total amount of CRAM files is 2.17TB, and the estimate egress charge is $256 assuming $0.12/GB rate posted at https://cloud.google.com/compute/pricing#internet_egress
-   ``examples/crams`` directory.

 ```
    gsutil -u [PROJECT_ID] -m cp -r gs://topmed-irc-share/public [DESTINATION_PATH]
 ```

-(The location will be
+   Here in the tutorial, we will assume that the files are stored or symbolic linked in the
+   ``examples/crams`` directory.
-   posted here asap, and contact hmkang@umich.edu in the meantime.)
-The ``examples/index/list.107.local.crams.index`` file contains the sample ID and CRAM file path.
+   ``examples/index/list.107.local.crams.index`` file contains the sample ID and CRAM file path.
 The CRAM file and the corresponding indices (.cram.crai) must present before running the examples.
-2. Download the resource files for the variant calling.
-The tarball package is available at ``ftp://share.sph.umich.edu/1000genomes/fullProject/hg38_resources``.
-The ``resources/`` directory must be under ``examples/``directory to conform the examples below.

 The TOPMed variant calling was performed on the Google Cloud.
 The software tool `cloudify` supports running jobs on the Google Cloud,